-Need for continued provision of PPEs for health workers (HWs) and community health volunteers (CHVs) for service delivery at facility level and to strengthen community outreach services.
+There is need for continued provision of PPEs for health workers and community volunteers for service delivery at facility level and to strengthen community outreach services.

-Nationally, the severe acute malnutrition (SAM) programme coverage remains low, at 43 per cent compared to 70 per cent national target, cure rate still at 65 per cent compared to the 75 per cent national target.
+Nationally, the Severe Acute Malnutrition (SAM) Programme coverage is still low at 43 per cent compared to 70 per cent national target.
+The cure rate still at 65 per cent compared to the 75 per cent national target.

-National estimated SAM prevalence is 1.5 per cent SAM with an estimated SAM burden of 133,902 children under age 5.
+National estimated SAM prevalence is 1.5 per cent, with an estimated SAM burden of 133,902 children under age 5.
 Estimated SAM cases are 60,783 and 131,962 expected moderate acute malnutrition (MAM) cases.
 SAM patients are nine times more likely to die than well-nourished children.

-There is need to increase health worker and volunteers capacity to provide SAM management and infant and young child feeding (IYCF) counselling on prevention and treatment interventions at facility and community levels.
+There is need to increase health worker and volunteers capacity to provide SAM management and IYCF counselling on prevention and treatment interventions at facility and community levels.
 Currently, less than 50 per cent are trained against a target of 80 per cent.

 There is need to scale up promotion and protection of the key recommendations for infant feeding and protecting breastfeeding in the context of COVID-19.

-Only 58 districts have consistent stocks of RUTF with the rest of the country without RUTF to manage SAM children and more than 50 per cent of facilities are without therapeutic feeds due to funding gaps.
+Only 58 districts have consistent stocks of RUTF with the rest of the country without RUTF to manage SAM children.
+Nationally, more than 50 per cent of facilities are without therapeutic feeds due to funding constraints.

 In the context of COVID-19, inaccessibility due to bad terrain and roads and low community outreach services, not all beneficiaries can be reached.
-There is need to consider programme adaptations, for example family MUAC for early identification and self-referrals of wasted children if funds are availed.
+There is need to consider programme adaptations e.g Family MUAC for early identification and self-referrals of wasted children if funds are availed.